In tough economic times any project is going to encounter some obstacles, but business intelligence projects that

 But what if you really need to calculate a solid number for the ROI?
 Jonathan Wu describes a possible solution in his article, "Calculating ROI for Business Intelligence Projects."
 In it, Mr. Wu lays out a process for calculating ROI, complete with equations and guidelines for cost estimates and sensitivity analysis.
 Mr. Wu's article is available online at http://www.datawarehouse.com/iknowledge/articles/article.cfm?ContentID=936 or downloaded at http://www.baseconsulting.com/Assets/applets/Calculating_ROI.pdf.
 The download version also includes a BI ROI case study.

 You may feel that a BI project is hard enough as it is and you don't really need all the hassle of this math and reading.
 Never fear, if you have the resources there are applications out there that claim to calculate ROI for you.
 One vendor of such an application is CIOview.
 You can test their application at http://www.cioview.com/case/index.htm.

 Whatever your situation, in the current economy it doesn't seem like many projects are going to get the green light if they cannot at least prove some return on investment.
 Hopefully some of these resources will help make decision making easier for your company.

-For more information, check out searchCRM's Best Web Links on Measuring
+For more information, check out searchCRM's Best Web Links on Measuring ROI.

 Ben Vigil is a technical editor for searchCRM's parent TechTarget.